jsmith2315/PIanoLED/README.md

 - In theory, yes.
 In practice many users reported problems with huge delay between key presses and lights reacting to it on Raspberrys other than Zero.

-**Q - What about Raspberry Pi Zero without Wi-Fi and bluetooth?**

-- If you are going only for the visuals and do not plan to use it with Synthesia you can save some bucks and buy cheaper, non-WH version of Zero.
-Notice, that you won't be able to use web interface

 **Q - Can I use other screens or no screen at all?**

 - Currently, the only other supported screen is Waveshare LCD TFT 1,3".
 As for no screen, you can instead use web interface.